Red Riding: Theatrical film adaptation

 Columbia Pictures acquired the rights to adapt the novels and films into a theatrical film.
 The studio was negotiating with Ridley Scott in October 2009 to direct.

 The trilogy was released on DVD and Blu-ray in the United States by IFC Films on 5 February 2010.

 Overseas broadcasting

 The series has been aired by Danish public broadcaster DR1 on two occasions under the title Pigen med den røde hætte (The Girl with the Red Cap).
-It has also been aired by SVT, Sweden's public broadcaster, by Rai 4 in Italy, by ARD in Germany, and by SBS in Australia.
+It has also been aired by SVT in Sweden, by Rai 4 in Italy, by ARD in Germany, and by SBS in Australia.